Need Help? (888) GET LABS

 • MCH: 27 to 33 pg/cell

-Hemoglobin is a protein that transports oxygen to cells and collects carbon dioxide for release through the lungs.
+Hemoglobin is a protein that send oxygen to cells and collects carbon dioxide for release through the lungs.
 Since hemoglobin is a vital component of RBCs, its deficiency and malformation lead to low erythrocyte count.

 Pro Tip: You may experience serious health complications when your red blood cells are below normal values.
 The good news is that you can increase your erythrocyte count by improving your diet, taking supplements, and doing other things.
 Learn more about how to fix low RBC count